 Halloween is fun.
 It's scary.
 It's sweet.
 Halloween is all-around an incredible American experience.
 Like every other holiday, it's also a chance for brands to flex their creativity with Halloween marketing campaigns.
-This holiday is especially fun for me, because I enjoy seeing how companies push the boundaries of what makes good "marketing."
+This holiday is especially fun for us, because we enjoy seeing how companies push the boundaries of what makes good "marketing."

-These companies serve us new unforgettable advertisements every single year.
+These companies serve us new unforgettable Halloween promotions and advertisements every single year.
 They're highly entertaining, but they're ALSO perfect learning experiences for your own marketing.
-With each example, I'll give a quick point on what I believe made them successful or unsuccessful, and what you can take away from the campaign.
+With each example, we'll give a quick point on what we believe made them successful or unsuccessful, and what you can take away from the Halloween campaigns.

-Without further ado, here are 7 Halloween marketing campaigns that I, at least, will never forget.
+Without further ado, here are 6 Halloween marketing campaigns that we'll never forget.

 6 Unforgettable Halloween Marketing Campaigns (+ Tips!) 🎃